azer89/azer89/README.md

 </a>

 I'm a software developer with a passion for art and graphics programming.
-I am currently working on a [3D rendering engine](https://github.com/azer89/HelloVulkan) using Vulkan and C++.
-I am also currently exploring DirectX 12 as well.
+My current project is a [3D rendering engine](https://github.com/azer89/HelloVulkan) using Vulkan and C++.
+I'm also currently exploring DirectX 12 as well.

 [LinkedIn](https://www.linkedin.com/in/reza-uw/)